kumahq/kuma-website/docs/docs/1.2.0/deployments/multi-zone.md

   enabled: true
 ```

-Changing this value to `enabled: false` will allow the user to exclude the zone's `Zone Ingress` from all other zones - and by doing so - preventing traffic from being able to enter the `zone`.
+Changing this value to `enabled: false` will allow the user to exclude the `Zone Ingress` from all other zones - and by doing so - preventing traffic from being able to enter the `zone`.

 :::tip
 A `Zone` that has been disabled will show up as "Offline" in the GUI and CLI